How to Pay for Your MBA

-The online phenomenon of peer-to-peer lending – known as crowdfunding – has evolved from catering mainly to start-ups to assisting individuals with funds for college education.
+The online phenomenon of peer-to-peer lending – known as crowdfunding – has evolved from catering mainly to start-ups to assist individuals with college education funds.
 It is surely a creative way of raising money, but is it for everyone?
-The pros and cons of crowdfunding and what it takes to be successful at it can help you decide whether or not it is a good option for you.
+The pros and cons of crowdfunding and what it takes to be successful can help you decide whether it is a good option.

 Advantages and disadvantages of crowdfunding

-A reputed crowdfunding platform gives you the opportunity to reach out to investors, company CEOs, and even professors from top-tier universities.
+A reputed crowdfunding platform allows you to reach out to investors, company CEOs, and even professors from top-tier universities.
 They consider fund seekers’ academic achievements and solid long-term goals in deciding whether they want to back them up financially.

-Crowdfunding allows you to make a real connection with members of the public across the world with like-minded interests or with the financial means to specifically help students like you.
+Crowdfunding allows you to make a real connection with members of the public across the world with like-minded interests or with the financial means to help students like you specifically.

 The main drawback of this fundraising exercise is that it is rather unreliable – there is no way of predicting if you will get the financial support you seek.
-This is in stark contrast to a loan, scholarship or grant where you can estimate – based on the qualification criteria – whether or not you’re likely to be approved.
-Even before you start soliciting people for funds, you need to build interest around your project.
-It calls for an investment of time, resources and even skill to generate interest in you as well as your MBA aspirations.
+This is in stark contrast to a loan, scholarship, or grant where you can estimate – based on the qualification criteria – whether or not you’re likely to be approved.
+Even before you start soliciting people for funds, you need to build interest in your project.
+It calls for an investment of time, resources, and even skill to generate interest in you as well as your MBA aspirations.

 Crowdfunding success stories

-Students are increasingly turning to crowdfunding to cover some – even if just a little portion – of their college costs.
-Crowdfunding success stories are not hard to come by, but seldom do they involve large cash contributions.
+Students are increasingly turning to crowdfund to cover some – even if just a little portion – of their college costs.
+Crowdfunding success stories are not hard to come by but seldom do they involve large cash contributions.
 Take crowdfunding project ‘Get Amber to Harvard’ on GoFundMe.com, which left 27-year old Atlanta native Amber Boyd $3,179 richer.
-Boyd has an active online presence; she owns a website with a blog and an online store that sells a variety of products, from hand-made wallets to vegan cake mixes.
-Boyd also had a lot of help from her friends, who included links to her campaign on their social media accounts.
+Boyd has an active online presence; she owns a website with a blog and an online store that sells various products, from hand-made wallets to vegan cake mixes.
+Boyd also had a lot of help from her friends, who included links to her social media accounts campaign.

 MBA student from Marylhurst University Simon Tam has raised a whopping $250,000 across a range of crowdfunding projects involving charitable causes as well as purchases for his music band.
 Simon Tam is a self-anointed marketing rock star (as his LinkedIn profile indicates) and a 7 time TED speaker with his own Wikipedia page and over 29,000 Twitter followers.